Go Green For a Healthy Mouth! Oral Health Benefits of Green Tea From General Dentist in Vancouver

 Reduce Risk of Cancers - Oxidative stress and damage contribute to the development of cancer, and many studies have shown that regular drinkers of green tea (an excellent source of antioxidants) are significantly less likely to develop several types of cancer, including oral cancer.
 In a University of Texas study, in which green tea extract was given to patients with precancerous lesions in their mouths, green tea was shown to slow the progression of oral cancer.
 Lowered risk of other serious health issues and diseases, like stroke and type 2 diabetes, have also been linked to regular green tea consumption.

 Bonus: More Health Benefits of Drinking Green Tea!

 Heart-Healthy - Green tea contains significant amounts of flavonoids and polyphenols, powerful antioxidants that protect the heart by reducing “bad” (LDL) and total cholesterol levels, blood pressure, triglycerides and blood fats.
 Drinking green tea regularly can reduce the risk of blood clots, improve blood vessel function and lower rates of arterial blockage.

 Supports Brain Function and Health - Both caffeine and the amino acid L-theanine present in green tea work together to improve brain function and health.
 Green tea does not contain as much caffeine as coffee: it has enough caffeine to produce a response but not enough to result in that distracting jittery effect, which means that green tea can help you stay alert and focused!

-Helps Promote Weight Loss - Green tea may boost metabolic rate in the short term, and some studies indicate that drinking several cups of unsweetened green tea daily can lead to increased weight loss, particularly belly fat.
+Helps Promote Weight Loss - Green tea may boost the metabolic rate in the short term, and some studies indicate that drinking several cups of unsweetened green tea daily can lead to increased weight loss, particularly belly fat.